 Baseflight and Cleanflight Comparison

-CleanFlight Firmware is getting more and more popular.
-Many people hesitate about whether Cleanflight is worth all the trouble changing over for (inlcuding users of CC3D, Sparky boards).
-In this post we will discuss briefly the technical differences between the two software, mainly focus on the features, performance, pros and cons, to decide which one is better for you.
+CleanFlight is gaining popularity over Baseflight.
+Many Baseflight users hesitate about whether Cleanflight is worth all the trouble changing over for (including users of CC3D, Sparky boards as well).
+In this post we will discuss the technical differences between the two software, features, performance, pros and cons, to decide which one is better for you.

 Differences in Performance